Planning to reopen your office? Consider what these five types of employees want first.

 Every day since founding OfficeTogether, I’ve talked to thoughtful, people-focused leaders who are surprised by how well their teams have rallied in a fully remote environment.
 But, they also know that some return to the office is still the end goal.
 They want to know how to support their teams through the transition and how to make the right decisions with a lot of uncertainty.
 Their employees are asking for a reopening plan…but what do all the different types of employees want?

 The short answer is: it depends.
 Some of your team members will want to be back in the office, yesterday.
 Others will have fully embraced life without commutes (or pants).
 And many will fall somewhere in the middle—ready to come back in some form, but not sure exactly how that looks.
+Desk booking software can help you find the right hybrid work policy for your organization.

 Based on conversations with leaders, and my own experience of the last 12 months, here are five “types” of employees you might have on your team — and what they want when they return to the office.